Community-Tech-Lab/community-resilience/index.md

 ---
 ### Building Stronger, Connected Communities

-In an increasingly unpredictable world, community resilience is essential for ensuring safety, connectivity, and preparedness during emergencies.
-This platform provides resources, strategies, and tools to empower communities to take control of their emergency communication needs.
-By combining innovative technologies, collaborative planning, and a commitment to inclusivity, we aim to support neighborhoods in building local capacity and fostering long-term resilience.
+In an increasingly unpredictable world, **collective community resilience** is essential for ensuring group safety, connectivity, and preparedness during emergencies.
+This platform provides resources, strategies, and tools **to empower groups and communities** to collaboratively take control of their emergency communication needs.
+By combining innovative technologies, participatory planning, and a commitment to inclusivity, we aim to support neighborhoods in building shared capacity and fostering long-term resilience.
 Together, we can create robust systems that connect, protect, and adapt to the challenges ahead.

 {% include feature_row %}